federista/Recognition-of-ADL-s/README.md

   ## ARCHITECTURE
   ![Image](https://github.com/federista/Recognition-of-ADL-s/blob/main/Architecture.png)

+  Each module will use the trained SVMs with the available CSV files to classify the data belonging to 9 different classes, i.e. 9 ADLs.
+In this arhitecture, multiclass classifier has been used for each sensor module.The training of these SVMs will be done separately and for each individual sensor module.
+The modules will simply apply the classification function to the normalized feature vector.
+The information coming from every sensor module will be merged by a higher-level module.
+This module implements a majority voting mechanism too: the final classification of the whole system will be the mode of the 6 labels coming from the 6 sensor modules.

    ## STEPS
   Following are the steps that will help user to experience the functionality of the cod